Wood floor gaps happen, but what exactly is a normal movement of wood and what isn’t?

-It is common to see gaps show up in wood flooring during the winter time.
-As the temperature goes down and the need to warm our home increases, the relative humidity (RH) in our home lowers.
+We usually see gaps show up in wood flooring during the wintertime.
+As the temperature drops and the need to warm our home increases, the relative humidity (RH) in our home lowers.

-With decreased RH, the moisture content in our hardwood floors is reduced causing the flooring to shrink.
+Decreased RH reduces the moisture content in our hardwood floors, causing the flooring to shrink.

-Industry standards as well as most wood flooring manufacturers recommend a temperature range between 60° and 80° and a relative humidity range between 35% and 55%.
+Industry standards, and most wood flooring manufacturers, recommend staying between 60° and 80° and RH between 35% and 55%.

-Remember: the wider the flooring product, the larger the gaps.
-The narrower the boards, the gaps will be smaller.
+Remember: the wider the floorboards, the larger the gaps.
+The narrower the floorboards, the gaps will be smaller.

 Additionally, there are many areas of the country where the winter temperatures dip below freezing.
-In these areas you will need to add additional humidity via a furnace mounted whole home humidifier unit.
-If the system is installed, tested, and operating correctly, you will be more likely to keep the humidity levels within the recommended range.
+In these areas, you will need to add additional humidity with a furnace mounted whole-home humidifier unit.
+If the system is installed, tested, and operating correctly, you can keep the humidity levels within the recommended range.

-Without a whole home humidifier or several smaller capacity room size units, you are sure to see larger gaps develop and grow throughout the heating season.
+Without a whole-home humidifier, you are sure to see larger wood floor gaps develop and grow throughout the heating season.

-As we roll into late spring and the hot summer, the humidity will start to rise and the gaps slowly close up.
-When this occurs, it is considered an acceptable normal gap.
+As we roll into late spring and the hot summer, the humidity will rise and the floor gaps will slowly close up.
+When this occurs, it is considered an acceptable, normal wood floor gap.

-If the gapping remains throughout the summer cooling season, there may be a need for a flooring professional or NWFA inspector to take a closer look at what might be going on.
+If the gapping remains throughout the summer cooling season, you may need a flooring professional or NWFA inspector to take a closer look at what might be going on.

-There are many reasons why natural hardwood floors are chosen over other floor coverings like carpet and tile.
-Its natural beauty and warmth connects the homeowner organically to the land and a centuries old trade.
+Natural hardwood floors give a natural beauty and warmth, connecting the homeowner organically to the land and a centuries-old trade.
 Being educated about how to care for this natural product will make you and your floor happier.

-With nearly 40 years in the industry as installer, inspector, trainer, and adviser, Tim is the go-to guy for all questions about wood flooring.
+With nearly 40 years in the industry as installer, inspector, trainer, and adviser, Tim McCool is a go-to guy for all questions about wood flooring.
 He has multiple certifications from the NWFA, countless industry achievements, and the insight of running a flooring business.
-He is now technical adviser for The Master’s Craft.